mccoyh/CS-362-Project/docs/SETUP.md

 - Choose the appropriate version for your operating system (Windows, Linux, or macOS).

 ### 2. Install the SDK
-After downloading, run the installer and follow the on-screen instructions.
-Alternatively, you can install it manually by following the platform-specific setup guide provided on the Vulkan SDK website.
+- Run the installer and follow the on-screen instructions.
+- Alternatively, follow the platform-specific setup guide provided on the Vulkan SDK website.